-Join Peggy Fisher for an in-depth discussion in this video Installing the Arduino software and drivers on a Macintosh computer, part of Up and Running with Arduino.
+Join Peggy Fisher for an in-depth discussion in this video Installing the Arduino software and drivers on a Macintosh computer, part of Learning Arduino.

 - Let's get started with the download for the Mac.
 Make sure you get the latest version of the Arduino software from the arduino.cc website.
 The Arduino software includes all the components you need to write code, a text editor, compile, convert to machine language, and upload to your board, run the code.
 The same software is used for each of the boards.
 This software is called an IDE, an Integrated Development Environment.
 From the arduino.cc website, we'll go to Learning, Get Started.